Affiliate Marketing Downsides: Is It Still Worth It?

 Compared to other revenue streams, it’s one of the easiest to implement if you are happy with modest returns.

-You also get access to data regarding your traffic, click rates, and conversions via affiliate marketing dashboards, which is not available with Google Analytics.
+You also gain access to data on your traffic, click rates, and conversions through marketing dashboards, which are not available with Google Analytics.

 It’s passive income, so once you add your copy and links, you don’t need to do much except wait for clicks and purchases.